 At 3 AM on Saturday, Spirit Airlines shut off its engines forever — stranding passengers mid-trip, wiping out 17,000 jobs, and ending 34 years of cheap fares in a single email from the CEO.

 Spirit Airlines shut down at 2:35 AM on Saturday, stranding passengers and eliminating 17,000 jobs.
 Travelers learned of flight cancellations in the early hours of the morning.
 Staff found out through emails from the airline's CEO and chief pilot.
-The carrier had been in bankruptcy for much of the last 18 months before the end came.

 Several airlines moved to absorb stranded customers.
-American, United, Delta, JetBlue, Southwest, and Frontier offered capped rescue fares — most around $200.
+American, United, Delta, JetBlue, Southwest, and Frontier offered capped rescue fares, most around $200.
 Southwest has flown over 20,000 Spirit passengers since Saturday.
 Allegiant offered half-off discounts on base fares through May, and Avianca offered flights to the Caribbean and Latin America at no extra cost.
 Spirit says it is working to issue refunds.

 Sources: Inkstick / The American Prospect · Roca News · Economic Populist